REFSZIN/projeto16-shortly-front/README.md

 ## Authors

--   Ryan Nicholas is a student at Driven Education and is putting effort into it to become a Dev.
+-   Yan Matheus is a student at Driven Education and is putting effort into it to become a Dev.
 <br/>

 #